matterladd/Mix-Mover/README.md

 - `better-sqlite3` -> Node integration with a SQLite database
 - `better-sqlite3-session-store` -> Stores user data across different sessions by integrating with `express-session`
 - `bcrypt` -> Hashing algorithm used to securely store local MixMover account passwords
-- `playwright` -> Headless browser (Firefox) library that is used for web scraping certain sites for playlist data
+- `playwright` -> Headless browser (Firefox) library that is used for web scraping Apple Music for playlist data, since no public API is available.
 - `bottleneck` -> Handles API rate limiting for outside API requests

 ## File Structure